mceastlake/CODEPATH-WEEK-8/README.md

 ## Blue

-Vulnerability #1:
-The blue site left a vulnerability on the
+Vulnerability #1: SQLI - The blue site left a vulnerability in the URL.

 <img src="SQLI.gif">